 It aims to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
 Swedish massage is the recommended massage method during pregnancy because it addresses many common discomforts associated with the skeletal and circulatory changes brought on by hormone shifts.

-An ancient healing art that uses the fingers to press key points on the surface of the skin to stimulated the body’s natural self-curative abilities.
+An ancient healing art that uses the fingers to press key points on the surface of the skin to stimulate the body’s natural self-curative abilities.
 When these points are pressed, they release muscular tension and promote the circulation of blood and the body’s life force (known as Qi or Chi) to aid healing.

 Medical massage is performed with the intent of improving conditions or pathologies that have been diagnosed by a physician.
 A wide variety of modalities and a unique multidisciplinary approach is utilized in the session to restore structural balance throughout the body, which allows focus on prevention and rehabilitation of musculoskeletal dysfunctions, chronic pain and sports injuries.
 Primary modalities include functional assessment, myofascial release, neuromuscular therapy, scar tissue mobilization techniques, myoskeletal techniques, stretching, strengthening, and specific client home-care protocols.